Fiserv/developer-studio-support/docs/guides/workspaces.md

 ![Left Nav](../../assets/images/workspace_how_to_manage_3.png "Left Nav")

-4. View workspace summary
+4. View workspace Summary

 ![Summary](../../assets/images/workspace_how_to_manage_4.png "Summary")

 5. Manage Credentials

   a.
-Click "Credentials" on the tab to go to the Credentials page
+Click **Credentials** on the tab to go to the Credentials page

 ![Credentials](../../assets/images/workspace_how_to_manage_5.png "Credentials")

   b.
-View MID (Merchant Identifier) details by selecting the View button in MID table
+View MID (Merchant Identifier) details by selecting the **View** button in MID table

 ![MID](../../assets/images/workspace_how_to_manage_6.png "MID")

   c.
-Add/Create API Key by selecting the Create API Key button
+Add/Create API Key by selecting the **Create API key** button

 ![API key](../../assets/images/workspace_how_to_manage_7.png "API key")